SupraEVM Beta Bounty

 Key Rules:

-1. The competing algorithm must be open-sourced and provably correct over 100,000 real Ethereum blocks.
+• The competing algorithm must be open-sourced and provably correct over at least 100,000 real Ethereum blocks.

-2. It must run on commodity hardware (up to 16 cores) to ensure decentralization.
+• All experiments must be conducted on commodity hardware (up to 16 cores) to maintain decentralization and practical reproducibility.

-6. By end of campaign, if no one's able to beat SupraBTM Benchmarks, the person with the best data report will get 10,000 USDC.
+• By the end of the campaign, if no one surpasses SupraBTM benchmarks, the best overall data report among valid submissions will receive 10,000 USDC.

 System Setup Requirements